 WHAT DOES RAINCOAST DOG RESCUE SOCIETY DO?

-We at RainCoast Dog Rescue Society rescue and rehabilitate unwanted, neglected, misplaced, abused, stray and shelter dogs and cats of all breeds, genders and ages.
+We at RainCoast Dog Rescue Society rescue and rehabilitate unwanted, neglected, stray, misplaced, abused, and shelter dogs and cats of all breeds and ages.
 We are a very passionate non-profit organization that dedicates our lives to saving dogs and cats locally and abroad.
 With over a decade of experience, we are committed to finding safe, responsible and loving forever homes for all our adoptable dogs and cats.

-RainCoast has a great local program where we help give back to those with animals in need within our local Vancouver Island community.
-The program is called the “RainCoast PET Project”.
-This is a program has been running for 4 years now and we take great pride and reward in.
+RainCoast has a great local program where we help give back to those with animals in need within our Vancouver Island and Mainland community.
+The RainCoast PET Project has been running for 5 years and we take great pride in it.

-We have been working with our PET Project with the Stan Hagen Salvation Army on Quadra and Cook st in Victoria for the last 3 years.
-They graciously act as a HUB for our PET Project where we will donate a load of items and food to them and they will hand out to hand out the supplies to those in need that come there for some extra support for their animals.
-It’s great way to reach more people with animals in need.
-It has been a honour to be a partner with them.
+Part of our PET Project has been a partnership with the Stan Hagen Salvation Army in Victoria for the last 5 years.
+They graciously act as a HUB for our PET Project, and allow us to donate a large amount of items to them to be handed out to those in need who come in for supplies.
+It’s a great way to reach more people with animals in need and it has been a honour to be a partner with them.

 HOW DOES RAINCOAST DOG RESCUE SOCIETY RESCUE THEIR DOGS?

-- Dog waste bags
+- Waste bags